China Bay Airport: History

 The airfield was bombed by the Japanese on 9 April 1942 during World War II.
 The airfield was upgraded to accommodate the United States Army Air Forces (USAAF) Boeing B-29 Superfortress over the first half of 1944.
 After these upgrades were complete it was used to stage the B-29 attack force for the unsuccessful Operation Boomerang raid on oil refineries at Palembang, Dutch East Indies in August 1944.

+The lodger facility for a Royal Navy Air Section at RAF China Bay started in August 1940.
+It was officially commissioned on 1 August 1940, on the books of HMS Lanka, and subsequently re-commissioned on 1 July 1943, on the books of HMS Highflyer, before finally being commissioned as HMS Bambara on 1 January 1944.
+The airbase was transferred to the Admiralty on 15 November 1944, and was renamed Royal Naval Air Station Trincomalee (RNAS Trincomalee).
+Its operational roles included supporting the Royal Navy Aircraft Maintenance Yard at Clappenburg Bay, providing accommodation for disembarked squadrons, facilitating reserve aircraft storage, offering torpedo facilities, housing a Fleet Requirements Unit (733 Squadron), managing the No. 4 Mobile Air Torpedo Maintenance Unit (MATMU), and maintaining seaplane facilities.
+The station was decommissioned on 31 December 1947, to Care & Maintenance and was returned to the Royal Air Force in May 1950.

 After independence, the British maintained two military airfields in Ceylon, the RAF station at Katunayake and the Royal Navy base in Trincomalee, and camps at Diyatalawa.
 The naval base in Trincomalee included the airfield in China Bay.
 It was opened to civilian flights in 1952.
 All British military airfields/barracks and sites in the country were transferred and taken over by the Ceylonese government in November 1957.
 RAF China Bay became RCyAF China Bay.
 When Ceylon became the republic of Sri Lanka it became SLAF Base China Bay in May 1972.
 The base was turned into the Sri Lanka Air Force Academy in March 1976.
 The academy was made an air force base in January 1987 due to the civil war.